 After this time, remove from the heat, add a flake of butter and the remaining parsley.

 Sprinkle with plenty of grated Parmesan and serve hot.

 Amount Per Serving: Calories: 369Total Fat: 21gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 10gCholesterol: 48mgSodium: 780mgCarbohydrates: 31gFiber: 3gSugar: 3gProtein: 14g

-This post may contain affiliate links, and I will earn a commission if you purchase through them.
+This post may contain affiliate links, which means that as an Amazon Associate I receive a profit from eligible purchases.
 There is no additional cost to you.
 Please read my disclosure for more info.